5 Steps: Staying Productive in 2022

 And finally... despite his stressful end of year Mike has struggled to give himself permission to take the time off he is entitled to and he knows he needs.
 He admits to falling into the trap of checking and responding to emails when he is on vacation.
 Meaning he never really takes proper holidays and never really clocks off.

 Mike has recently started to get chronic pain in his shoulder, a repetitive strain injury from work.
-He readily agrees he is on track to facing a physical or emotional crisis forcing him to be signed off for incapacity.
+He readily agrees he is on track to face a physical or emotional crisis forcing him to be signed off for incapacity.

 The Man In The Mirror